sathyaa22/Gaussian/README.md

 ## Program:

-'''Program to solve a matrix using Gaussian elimination without partial pivoting.
+Program to solve a matrix using Gaussian elimination without partial pivoting.

-Developed by: SATHYAA R
+Developed by: RAMYA R

-RegisterNumber: 212223100052
+RegisterNumber: 212223230169
-'''

 ```
 import numpy as np
 n=int(input())